JuliaAstro/Spectra.jl/docs/src/contrib.md

 ## Contributing Guidelines

-In general, for contributing, use the following guidelines
+In general, for contributing, use the following guidelines:

 - Write clean, pragmatic julia code
 - New features must come with adequete unit testing and documentation